 Day 6 – Wednesday, February 13 – Marrakech

 We depart Rabat this morning for a drive south to Marrakech.
 Upon arrival in Marrakech, we will have some light touring.
-You will then have some free time back at your hotel to change for the Shabbat.
-Services tonight will be at a local synagogue, within walking distance of the hotel.
-Shabbat dinner will be in a private home.
+You will then have some free time back at your hotel to change for the Shabbat, should you wish to attend a local synagogue.
+Shabbat dinners will be in a private home.
 Overnight in Marrakech.
 (B, L, D)

 Day 7 – Thursday, February 14 – Marrakech